apache/cloudstack-documentation/source/plugins/vxlan.rst

 This script is also available in the CloudStack `GIT repository <https://raw.githubusercontent.com/apache/cloudstack/refs/heads/main/scripts/vm/network/vnet/modifyvxlan-evpn.sh>`_.

-View the contents of the script to understand it's inner workings, some key items:
+View the contents of the script to understand it is inner workings, some key items:

 - VXLAN (vtep) devices are created using 'nolearning', disabling the use of multicast
 - UDP port 4789 (RFC 7348)